Speaking Jazz: The Natural Way to Jazz Improvisation

 "I have studied music theory for many years and have shelves filled with jazz books and reprints from the internet.
 I just have to write and tell you that Speaking Jazz is the very best--the very best--of its kind in my entire collection.
 You put a lot of time and personal dedication into creating this, and I want to let you know that it was all for the benefit of those who love the art of jazz.
 I have made huge strides in my playing.
 I'm in a weekly jazz workshop with a number of players at the Eastman School here in Rochester, NY, and I can already hear a new approach in my solos.
 This is like finding the holy grail.
 Thanks for the inspiration."

-As is mentioned on the homepage, the instructional method and phrase-based content of Speaking Jazz derived directly from the study of transcribed solos.
+As is mentioned above, the instructional method and phrase-based content of Speaking Jazz derived directly from the study of transcribed solos.
 As a example, here is a transcription of a classic hard bop-based solo on a well-known jazz standard:

 George Benson's solo on "All The Things You Are" (mp3, 500k):